 - Small-business cards are typically designed to meet the needs of small businesses, while corporate credit cards are better suited to the needs of corporates with millions of dollars in annual revenue.

 - You will typically be personally liable for payment on a small-business credit card while there is no personal liability with a corporate card usually.

 - Employees can be made jointly liable for purchases they make with a corporate credit card, while that’s not the case with small-business credit cards.

-Whether you’re self-employed or own a business with hundreds of employees, having a dedicated credit card for your business can make a lot of sense.
+Whether you’re a freelancer or you own a business with hundreds of employees, having a dedicated credit card for your business can make a lot of sense.

 Not only does having a business credit card make it considerably easier to keep all your personal and business spending separate for tax purposes and bookkeeping, but business credit cards can come with valuable protections and cardholder benefits.
 Of course, business owners who choose rewards cards for their business can also use them to earn points or miles for each dollar they spend.

 But not all credit cards are created equal, and there are significant differences in debt liability, eligibility and perks between small-business credit cards and corporate credit cards.
 Read on to learn which option is best for your business.